newhavenrb/conferences/Ruby-Rogues-Live-Keynote.md

     * Gustave Flaubert quote
 * Max Wood
     * LivingSocial eating up the krill (sp?) like a whele
+    * Lots of people looking for Rails devs
+    * Not enough to go around
     * Languagees like a religion (Mormons in picture)
     * Let's convert people :)  Get people to try Ruby/Rails
+    * "Be there for the assist"
+    * Grassroots

 ### @danbernier